 Historic Don Jail and Bridgepoint Active Healthcare administration building

 Looking at the building today, “jail” is probably not the first thing that comes to mind.
 Built in the revival style in 1864, this was a reform jail inspired by the Victorian mores of the day.
-The sleek Italianate design was meant to inspire those who were incarcerated to change their ways.
-At the time, this part of the city was really the countryside.
+The sleek Italianate design was meant to inspire those incarcerated to change their ways.
+At the time, this part of the city was the countryside.
 Fresh air and tranquillity were supposed to add to the therapeutic experience.

 Today, the former Don Jail building is the administration for the modern Bridgepoint Hospital, which also has a long history in the area.
 The hospital purchased the building a few years ago and was incorporated into the newly redeveloped campus.
 The show Orphan Black and the movie Room were filmed here.

 Bringing it together

 Doors Open Toronto takes place over a weekend in May annually.
-It really is an awesome way to discover new things and learn something exciting.
+It is a fantastic way to discover new things and learn something exciting.
 I always wish I had more time to see more places, but there is always next year.

 Have you ever attended a similar type of event?
 Let me know.